Adamm00/IPSet_ASUS/README.md

 - `firewall update check` - Check for an update without installing it.
 - `firewall update -f` - Download and install the current release even when the local file already matches.

 Updates stage and validate both the firewall script and WebUI before Skynet is unloaded.
 The staged firewall must pass a shell syntax check and both files must be non-empty.
-A failed download, validation or replacement retains the existing installation and restarts it when required.
+Download or validation failures leave the running installation untouched.
+Failed unloading, replacement or an interrupted update restores the previous files and uses Merlin's firewall restart to recover protection, schedules and WebUI integration.
+If files cannot be restored, recovery copies are retained and their location is reported.

 ### Settings